Dar es Salaam is Tanzania’s financial and political hub though it lost its status as official capital.

 MUGGING RISK : MEDIUM

 There is also a risk of getting mugged and violent crimes aren't really rare in Dar es Salaam.
-Avoid travelling alone.
+Avoid traveling alone.
 It’s generally recommended not to resist armed attack.

 TERRORISM RISK : MEDIUM